Somakshi1/Somakshi1/README.md

 ## Hi there, I'm Somakshi Srivastava <img src="https://raw.githubusercontent.com/iamsouravbanerjee/iamsouravbanerjee/master/assets/Hello.gif" width="20"/>

-- a passionate data enthusiast with a keen interest in leveraging data analytics and data science to uncover insights and drive informed decision-making.
-I specialize in data analysis, visualization, and machine learning, using tools such as Python, Power BI, and Jupyter Notebooks.
-Through this repository, I aim to share my work, contribute to the community, and continuously enhance my skills in the field of data science and analytics.
-Feel free to explore the projects and connect with me for any collaborations or discussions!
+- I am a passionate Network Engineer with a strong interest in designing, managing, and troubleshooting network infrastructures.
+I specialize in routing and switching, network security, wireless technologies, and system administration, leveraging tools and platforms such as Cisco Packet Tracer, GNS3, Wireshark, and Linux-based systems.
+Through this repository, I aim to showcase my networking projects, share practical solutions, contribute to the community, and continuously enhance my technical expertise.
+Feel free to explore my work and connect with me for collaborations, networking discussions, or knowledge sharing.

 ## I'm a Data Scientist and a Lifelong Learner.
-- <b> 🔭 Currently, I'm deeply engaged in Machine Learning and Deep Learning projects 🚀. </b>
+- <b> Currently, I'm deeply engaged in Networking, Network Security, and Infrastructure projects. </b>
-- <b> 🌱 Every day brings a chance for me to acquire fresh knowledge and enhance my skill set 📊. </b>
+- <b> Every day brings an opportunity to strengthen my knowledge of Routing, Switching, Wireless Technologies, and Network Troubleshooting. </b>
-- <b> 🎯 My 2025 aspirations are geared towards addressing challenges within NLP and Computer Vision 📚. </b>
-- <b> ⚡ I'm a Hodophile at heart, driven by a passion for discovering novel culinary delights 🍜. </b>
+- <b> My career goal is to design, optimize, and secure reliable network environments while continuously expanding my expertise in enterprise networking. </b>
+- <b> I'm passionate about exploring new technologies, solving complex network challenges, and staying updated with the latest industry trends. </b>

 ### Connect with me: